-You've no doubt heard Thais using kráp (men) and kâ (women) in everyday conversation.
+You've no doubt heard Thais using kráp (for male speakers) and kâ (for female speakers) in everyday conversation.

 Yet despite their apparent simplicity, understanding these words and when you should use them isn't entirely straightforward.